datahub-project/datahub/docs/modeling/extending-the-metadata-model.md

 ---
-title: Extending the metadata model
-sidebar_label: Extending the metadata model
 slug: /metadata-modeling/extending-the-metadata-model
 ---

-# How do I extend the Metadata model?
+# Extending the Metadata Model

 You can extend the metadata model by either creating a new Entity or extending an existing one.
 Unsure if you need to create a new entity or add an aspect to an existing entity?
 Read [metadata-model](./metadata-model.md) to understand